Her Soul's Song: Official release

-This film was officially released on June 15, 1916.
+and officially released on June 15, 1916.

 Advertising

-In 1916, full-page ads were not de rigueur for short films.
-A short synopsis was more the standard, along with a few half-page descriptions of the film's plot.
+In 1916, movie companies spent more advertising dollars marketing feature films than promoting short films.
+A brief synopsis along with release dates was the norm for a short film while reserving the full-page ads for features.
+Universal recommended short films should be shown in conjunction with other short films to create a "diversified program."

 Shown below is a quote from a Universal advertisement placed in Motion Picture News promoting this film along with several others:

 Her Soul's Song With Dorothy Davenport and Emory Johnson.
 The stars of this beautiful little drama have shown what they could do in heavy emotional work time and again.
 This story of an opera singer who gave up her career for love and who lost her voice when the baby came; who regained it under the most peculiar conditions, is so absorbingly human that it is positively universal in its appeal to the finer emotions of the heart.
 Abounding in heartthrobs, it will please any audience.

 The newspaper ad showed Her Soul's Song playing along with two other films.
 The other films are: